jmforsythe/Git-Heat-Map/README.md

 * Run web server with `python app.py` or `flask run` (`flask run --host=<ip>` to run on that ip address, with `0.0.0.0` being used for all addresses on that machine)
 * Connect on `127.0.0.1:5000`
 * Available repos will be displayed, select the one you want to view
-* Add emails, commits, filenames, and date ranges you want to highlight by using the form on the right, with `%` acting as a wildcard
+* Add emails, commits, filenames, and date ranges you want to highlight
+  * The "browse" buttons allow the user to see a list of valid values
+  * Alternatively valid [sqlite](https://www.sqlite.org/lang_expr.html#:~:text=The%20LIKE%20operator%20does%20a,more%20characters%20in%20the%20string.) patterns can be passed in
 * Clicking on any of these entries will cause the query to exclude results matching that entry
-* Choose the minimum size of box to draw, with smaller numbers resulting in greater detail at the cost of performance
-* Choose the hue that you want the chart to use for highlighting
+* By default highlight hue is determined by file extensions but this can be manually overridden
+* Options affecting performance are levels of text to render, and minimum size of boxes rendered
-* Press submit query
+* Press submit query to update which files are highlighted
+* Press refresh to update highlighting hue and redraw based on window size
 * Click on directories to zoom in, and the back button in the sidebar to zoom out
-* Update text rendering depth as desired

 ## Project Structure